1,100 migrants in limbo as Italy shuts ports to rescue ships - KESQ

 No such provisions have been offered to the other three ships, and both the Geo Barents, carrying 572 migrants, and the Rise Above have entered Italian waters without consent despite repeated requests for a safe port.
 The Ocean Viking with 234 migrants remained in international waters, south of the Strait of Messina.

-“We have been waiting for 10 days for a safe place to disembark the 572 survivors,” Juan Mattias Gil, the head of mission for the Geo Barents said.
+“We have been waiting for 10 days for a safe place to disembark the 572 survivors,” said Juan Mattias Gil, the head of mission for the Geo Barents.
 Operation chief Riccardo Gatti said besides suffering from skin and respiratory infections, many on board were stressed by the prolonged period at sea.

 SOS Humanity, which operates Humanity 1, alone said it had made 19 requests for a safe port, all unanswered.
 The boat is carrying 100 unaccompanied minors as well as infants as young as 7 months.